Apple to host October 23 event, iPad mini expected

 But an internal email revealed during the patent trial showed that Internet chief Eddy Cue argued there was a market for a 7-inch tablet and that Apple should have one.
 The email, sent in early 2011 to top Apple executives, said Jobs had warmed up to the idea.

-Struggling Silicon Valley technology icon Hewlett Packard Co was among the first to show, albeit unwittingly, that there was indeed a healthy market for cheap tablets.
+Struggling Silicon Valley technology icon Hewlett Packard Co (HPQ.N) was among the first to show, albeit unwittingly, that there was indeed a healthy market for cheap tablets.
 Sales of the TouchPad took off after the company slashed the price to $99 from $399 and $499 after deciding to kill the product.

-Reporting By Poornima Gupta and Jennifer Saba; Editing by Gerald E. McCormick, Marguerita Choy and Andre Grenon
+(Reporting By Poornima Gupta and Jennifer Saba; Editing by Gerald E. McCormick, Marguerita Choy and Andre Grenon)